 Early Life

 Brad Maurice Kelley was born in Bowling Green, Kentucky, in 1956.
-Raised in Simpson County, Kentucky, he developed an early interest in business.
-At Franklin-Simpson High School, he was actively involved in Future Farmers of America and was recognized as Kentucky's high school conservationist of the year.
-He purchased his first piece of land at 17 and a warehouse at 20.
-Although he briefly attended Western Kentucky University, he left before completing his degree to pursue his business interests.
+Raised in Simpson County, Kentucky, he demonstrated an early interest in business, buying his first piece of land at age 17 and his first warehouse at age 20.
+He attended Franklin-Simpson High School, where he was the secretary for the Future Farmers of America and was named Kentucky's high school conservationist of the year.
+While he briefly attended Western Kentucky University, he left to pursue his business interests.

 Rise to Success